BIGdeadLock/Graph-Crawler/README.md

 The `crawler.py` is class with a recursive function that will crawl the internet starting from the given url. to speed up the crawling process I used a thread pool to run the scraper in parallel.
 Each new crawler was started with a different seed which was given by the user.

+# API Documentation
+This project is using swagger for api documentation.
+Available at `http://localhost:5000/apidocs`.
+After running the server you can use the swagger ui to test the api.